 Many people sensitive to modern wheat find they can thoroughly enjoy this ancient variety.
 Although it does contain gluten, it is highly water soluble gluten making it easier to digest than common wheat.
 This is due to kamut's unique nutritional composition.
 The International Food Allergy Association (IFAA) says, "For most wheat sensitive people, Kamut grain can be an excellent substitute for common wheat."
 Dr. Ellen Yoder, President of IFAA and a team of independent scientists and physicians arrived at this conclusion after studying two groups of wheat sensitive people - those with immediate immune system responses and those with a delayed immune system response.
 The delayed immune response group showed a remarkable 70% greater sensitivity to common wheat than to Kamut.
 With the immediate immune response group, those who were severely allergic, they found that 70% had no, or minor reaction to Kamut.
 The Kamut Association of America and Europe call kamut 'the wheat you can eat'.

-Buckwheat is gluten free with all amino acids.
+Buckwheat does not contain gluten.
 The amino acid composition of buckwheat is nutritionally superior to all cereal grains, including oats.
 This is due to the especially high amount of lysine, an amino acid that many cereal grains lack.
 Buckwheat is the best source of rutin, an important vitamin C complex flavonoid.

 According to FDA, "Low fat diets rich in fiber-containing grain products, fruits, and vegetables may reduce the risk of some types of cancer, a disease associated with many factors."
 Organic Eden Kamut Soba is low in fat and a good source of fiber.
 Also, "Diets low in sodium may reduce the risk of hypertension or high blood pressure, a disease associated with many factors."
 Organic Eden Kamut Soba is low sodium, rich in thiamin B1, and a good source of protein, niacin B3, magnesium, and zinc.